Shannan Gilbert was not a Gilgo Beach serial killer victim

 The problem with unsolved cases is that many online commentators will repeat other people’s theories and misconceptions as fact.

-Let’s take a look at a few examples of this.
+Let’s take a look at a few examples.

 shannan gilbert theory

-The hyoid was not missing—only the horns.
+The hyoid was not missing.
+Only the smaller horns were.

-Furthermore, many other bones were missing as well.
+Furthermore, many of the other bones were missing as well.
 These included 4 carpals, 1 metacarpal, 10 hand phalanges, 1 tarsal, 2 metatarsals, and 20 foot phalanges.
 This was likely due to animal scavenging, as some of the smaller bones were found 40–50 feet away from the body.

 As you can see, there are a lot of “factoids” and misconceptions about this case.